steamclock/bluejay/README.md

 }
 ```

-The two key new parameters specified here are: `allowDuplicates` and `expired`.
+Key parameters here are `allowDuplicates` and `expired`.

-Setting `allowDuplicates` to true will stop coalescing multiple discoveries of the same peripheral into one single discovery callback, instead, you'll get a discovery every time a peripheral's advertising packet is picked up.
+Setting `allowDuplicates` to true will stop coalescing multiple discoveries of the same peripheral into one single discovery callback.
+Instead, you'll get a discovery call every time a peripheral's advertising packet is picked up.
 This will consume more battery, and does not work in the background.

-The `expired` callback is only invoked when `allowDuplicates` is true, and is still optional even with `allowDuplicates` enabled.
-This is Bluejay's best guess at when a previously discovered peripheral might be out of range, or no longer broadcasting.
+The `expired` callback is only invoked when `allowDuplicates` is true.
+This is called when Bluejay estimates that a previously discovered peripheral is likely out of range or no longer broadcasting.
 Essentially, when `allowDuplicates` is set to true, every time a peripheral is discovered a long timer associated with that peripheral starts counting down.
-If that peripheral is within range, and even if it has the slowest broadcasting interval, it is likely that peripheral will be picked up by Core Bluetooth again and causes the timer to refresh.
-If not, it's somewhat safe to assume it is gone.
-Use this with caution.
+If that peripheral is within range, and even if it a slow broadcasting interval, it is likely that peripheral will be picked up by Core Bluetooth again and cause the timer to refresh.
+If not, it may be gone.
+Be aware that this is an estimation.

-Finally, setting the service identifiers to nil will result in picking up all available Bluetooth peripherals in the vicinity.
-This also consumes more battery, and again, does not work in the background.
+Finally, passing `nil` for the service identifiers will result in picking up all available Bluetooth peripherals in the vicinity.
+This consumes substantially more battery, and again, does not work in the background.

 ### Connecting

-It is important to keep in mind that Bluejay is designed to work with a single BLE peripheral, so multiple connection is not currently supported, and a connection request will fail if Bluejay is already connected or is still connecting.
-Although this can be a limitation, it is also a safeguard to ensure your app does not issue connection unnecessarily or erroneously.
+It is important to keep in mind that Bluejay is designed to work with a single BLE peripheral.
+Multiple connections at once is not currently supported, and a connection request will fail if Bluejay is already connected or is still connecting.
+Although this can be a limitation for some sophisticated apps, it is more commonly a safeguard to ensure your app does not issue connections unnecessarily or erroneously.

 ```swift
 bluejay.connect(peripheralIdentifier) { [weak self] (result) in